Intensive Psychoanalytic Psychotherapy Program (IPPP)

 The Intensive Psychoanalytic Psychotherapy Program (IPPP) is a 28-week, practice-oriented educational program designed for working clinicians who wish to learn the Interpersonal psychoanalytic perspective.
 Students will deepen their clinical work and learn to apply new theoretical concepts to clinical situations.
 Through theoretical coursework, clinical seminars, individual supervision and the peer experience, clinicians will approach their work with an increasing sophisticated psychodynamic sensibility.

-The evening begins with a Theoretical Seminar immediately followed by a Clinical Case Seminar which provides the opportunity for expanding and deepening the learning process with clinical material presented by students and faculty.
+In the first year, the evening consists of a Theoretical Seminar immediately followed by a Clinical Case Seminar.
+The case seminar provides the opportunity for expanding and deepening the learning process with clinical material presented by students and faculty.

 1- Consultation and Beginning a Treatment

 2- Key Concepts in Psychoanalytic Psychotherapy

 DATES for 2017-2018